Nafees10/qscript/README.md

 4. Static typed.
 This eliminates a lot of errors.

 ## Planned Features To Add:
+1. Rewrite the AST generator (parser?) and byte code generator to avoid recursion.
 1. `for`, `do while`, and `foreach` loops
 2. Compile time optimizations, where the compiler executes some code at compile time, to make byte code more efficient
-3. Basic support for classes and structs, will probably take lot of time
+3. Basic support for classes and structs, will probably take lot of times

 ---